kids-first/kfdrc-benchmark/README.md

 This workflow is also deployed on cavatica and can be access as an [app](https://cavatica.sbgenomics.com/u/d3b-bixu/kf-tumor-only-wf-dev/apps/benchmarking_RTG_tool)

-Here is figure that depicts skeleton of this workflow
+Following is a figure that depicts skeleton of vcf benchmarking workflow

 ![Benchmarking schematic](https://github.com/kids-first/kfdrc-benchmark/blob/main/docs/Benchmarking_wf_schematic.png)